zillet/knowledge-base/troubleshooting/migrating-balance-and-stakes-from-v1.md

 excerpt: Zilliqa 2.0 is LIVE!
 The highly anticipated update focuses exclusively on ZQ2 (EVM network) support.
 ---

-# Migrating Balance and Stakes from the Old Zilliqa Network
+<h1 style="line-height:1.4">Migrating Zilliqa, gZIL, other ZRC2 tokens and Stakes from the Old Zilliqa Network to Zilliqa EVM</h1>

 The highly anticipated update focuses exclusively on ZQ2 (EVM network) support.
 To access the previous version, visit